Alexey-AleksandrovCNRS/FF-Terms-under-Structural-Inconsistency/README.md

 "list.residues" list of residues in the data set

-"nma/"        data for optimization of CHARMM force field parameters; and the data for the normal mode test.
+"nma/"        optimization of CHARMM force field parameters for bond and angle terms; and normal mode analysis.

-"stability/"  data for the stability test on the optimized force field parameters.
+"stability/"  the stability test on the optimized force field parameters.